-- \ The amounts presented have a measurement date of the previous fiscal year-end. - \ Currently there are no active participants in this plan.
-Therefore, the covered payroll disclosure is omitted.
+- The amounts presented have a measurement date of the previous fiscal year-end. - Currently there are no active participants in this plan.
+Benefits are not determined based on payroll.

 Note: Fiscal year 2017 was the first year that the new requirements of GASB Statement No.75 were implemented by the Authority.
 This schedule is required to illustrate 10 years of information.
 However, until the 10-year period has been completed, information is presented only for the years for which the required supplementary information is available.